-S.L.A.
+I’ve mentioned S.L.A.
 Marshall a few times.
-He was a veteran of WWI, military historian, and author of Soldier’s Load and the Mobility of a Nation, gets cited a lot, though not always for good reasons.
+He was a veteran of WWI, military historian, and author of Soldier’s Load and the Mobility of a Nation.
+He gets cited a lot, though not always for good reasons.
 Putting aside any controversy surrounding him as a man and his record, it’s a good read.
 His rule for a fighting load is that it shouldn’t exceed about 30% of your body weight.

 Now, for this number, I suggest using your lean body mass and not gross body weight as I did in the rucking article for training.

 For most adults males in decent shape, that works out to about 50 lbs or less.
 Repeated studies by the Army and Marines in 1954, 1971, and 2003 repeated this number.
 But it’s deceptively difficult to achieve.

 Luckily for our merry band of survivors in Scenario X, we aren’t a military fighting force occupying foreign territory.
 We, like our light-fighting adversaries in Afghanistan, live on top of our logistics train and don’t need to worry about much more than our Assault Load.
 This is the minimum amount of equipment needed to stay in a fight and survive.